sparxcore/LoKey/README.md

 - **Issue:** Servo is not moving to the expected position.
   - **Solution:** Check the wiring of the servo and ensure the correct servoPositions are set for your use.

+## TO-DO

+- There some odd timing in packets transmitting on the LoLock code which rely on the Debug print statments to be in the code.... nothing im looking to fix anytime soon....
+- I used code from another project on the LoKey controller, which used the heltec_unoffical library...
+This needs refactoring for the RadioLib library to put it in line with the LoLock device...

 ## Acknowledgments